www.LinuxHowtos.org

 Enclosure and Quoting Macros

 The concept of enclosure is similar to quoting.
 The object being to enclose one or more strings between a pair of characters like quotes or parentheses.
 The terms quoting and enclosure are used interchangeably throughout this document.
-Most of the one-line enclosure macros end in small letter `q' to give a hint of quoting, but there are a few irregularities.
-For each enclosure macro there is also a pair of open and close macros which end in small letters `o' and `c' respectively.# XXX
+Most of the on-line enclosure macros end in small letter `q' to give a hint of quoting, but there are a few irregularities.
+For each enclosure macro, there is a pair of opening and closing macros that end with the lowercase letters `o' and `c' respectively.# XXX

 All macros ending with `q' and `o' have a default width value of 12n.

-- .Es , .En Due to the nine-argument limit in the original troff program two other
+- .Es , .En To work around the nin-argument limit in the original

-- macros have been implemented which are now rather obsolete: `.Es takes ' the first and second parameter as the left and right enclosure string, which are then used to enclose the arguments of `.En ' The default width value is 12n for both macros.
+- troff program, mdoc supports two other macros that are now obsolete. `.Es uses ' its first and second parameters as opening and closing marks which are then used to enclose the arguments of `.En ' The default width value is 12n for both macros.

 - .Eq The first and second arguments of this macro are the opening and